 Jon Kabt-Zinn also said “Awareness doesn’t get depressed; Awareness doesn’t get angry; Awareness doesn’t get anxious.”
 Mindfulness is about awareness below the level of thinking and disidentification with the thinking mind… so when you are mindful, your observing mind is witnessing everything in the moment (you are fully present), including observing your thinking mind… without judgement.
 The common metaphor is that your awareness (observing mind) is the sky and your thoughts and emotions are the clouds.

-And adding on to my list of mindful sitting in a jacuzzi and mindful skipping, we also have mindful mediation.
+And adding on to my list of mindful sitting in a jacuzzi, and mindful skipping, and all the mindful things, we also have mindful mediation.
 You probably noticed that the above description of being mindful sounds an awful lot like focused attention mediation.
 Good job!
 Mindful meditation approaches can be open monitoring, or a mix of open monitoring and focused attention, for example, check out a bit more about integrative body-mind training (IMBT) and mindfulness-based stress reduction (MBSR) here… or, for today, we can go with “mindfulness meditation” as defined by mindful.org:

 Mindfulness meditation practice couldn’t be simpler: take a good seat, pay attention to the breath, and when your attention wanders, return.